-I’ve noticed some parallels among three defining institutions of our civilisation: money, war, and mainstream religion.
+I’ve noticed some parallels among three defining institutions of our civilization: money, war, and mainstream religion.
 All three demand, in one way or another, the sacrifice of the immediate, the human, or the personal in service to an overarching ulterior goal that trumps all.
 Disciplined by economic exigency, millions of people sacrifice time, energy, family, and what they really care about in pursuit of money.
 Disciplined by an existential threat, a nation at war turns away from culture, leisure, civil liberties, and everything of no utility to the war effort.
 Disciplined by the promise of heavenly rewards or hellish punishments, the believer distances themself from unimportant worldly things.

 Anyone who is wary of these institutions might also be wary of the standard climate change narrative, which lends itself to the same mentality of sacrifice to an all-important end.
 If we agree that the survival of humanity is at stake, then any means is justified, and any other cause – say reforming the prisons, housing the homeless, caring for the autistic, rescuing abused animals, or visiting your grandmother – becomes an unjustifiable distraction from the only important thing.
 Taken to its extreme, it requires that we harden our hearts to the needs in front of our faces.
 There is no time to waste!
 Everything is at stake!
 It’s do or die!
 How similar to the logic of money and the logic of war.